vrijraj/gradus-vrijraj/content/firebase-for-web.md

 In this lab session, you'll be leveraging the Firebase to create practical JavaScript utility tools.

 ##### What you'll do
-- You'll utilize Google AI Studio to familiarize yourself with the tools for accessing the Gemini model and crafting a utility use case.
+- You'll utilize Firebaes to build Share your thought web application
-- You'll get the Prompt engineering concept to generate content, aiding in the comprehension of captured information.
+- You'll get the Cloud Firestore concept to implement database query into your web app, aiding in the comprehension of captured information.

 ##### What you'll learn
-- How to use of Google AI Studio.
+- How to use of Firebase.
-- Propmt Engineering.
+- Cloud Firestore Query.
-- Add Gemini API to your web app.
+- Add Firebase to your web app.

 This lab is targeted to Web Developers and software developers of all levels, including beginners.
-Our focus will be on getting hands-on experience with the capabilities of Gemini AI in Web.
+Our focus will be on getting hands-on experience with the capabilities of Firebase in Web.

 # What is Firebase?